cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

 </CodeGroup>

 The CosmJS tests use `stake` and `token` whereas this production setup uses only `upawn`.
-So do a text-wise search and change all occurrences of `stake` and `token` to `upawn` in [`client/test/integration/stored-game-action.ts`](https://github.com/cosmos/academy-checkers-ui/blob/main/test/integration/stored-game-action.ts).
+Therefore, do a text search and change all occurrences of `stake` and `token` to `upawn` in [`client/test/integration/stored-game-action.ts`](https://github.com/cosmos/academy-checkers-ui/blob/main/test/integration/stored-game-action.ts).
 Also remove the [`upawn: 1,`](https://github.com/cosmos/academy-checkers-ui/blob/main/test/integration/stored-game-action.ts#L56-L60) lines that prevent compilation.

-Copying what you did it in [leaderboard migration section](/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md), credit the test accounts so that the CosmJS tests do not attempt to call a missing faucet:
+Copying what you did in [leaderboard migration section](/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md), credit the test accounts so that the CosmJS tests do not attempt to call a missing faucet:

 ```sh
 $ echo password | docker run --rm -i \